openstack/releases/doc/source/stein/schedule.rst

 RC1 target week
 ---------------

-The week of 18 March 2019 is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of 21 March 2019.
+This week is the target for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of 21 March 2019.